nzoschke/mvi/_chapters/01-introduction.md

 This book is inspired by Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/) and Adam Wiggins' [The Twelve-Factor App](https://12factor.net/).

 The Rails Tutoral teaches you how to develop an application.
-Twelve-Factor teaches you how to package your application to run as service.
+Twelve-Factor teaches you how to package an application to run as service.

-Minimum Viable Infrastructure teaches you how to assemble the underlying cloud services to support a Twelve-Factor Rails app.
+Minimum Viable Infrastructure teaches you how to assemble cloud services to support an app.

 ## Who is this book for?